Seeing pink? You’re not the only one.

 Image Credit: Rottnest Island Authority, Osprey Creative

 When taking the ferry out to Rottnest Island/Wadjemup, look out for the island’s 12 salt lakes which are ever changing colour.
-While you’re there, make sure to stop at the Discovery Parks’ very own beachside Pinky’s Bar—it’s only fitting!
+While you’re there, make sure to stop at the beachside Pinky’s Bar—it's only fitting after seeing so many of the pink lakes Australia has to offer!

-Your Nearest G’day Park—Discovery Resorts – Rottnest Island
+Your Nearest G’day Parks—Discovery Resorts – Rottnest Island

 SOUTH AUSTRALIA